OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Dataset Description

 \textbf{Bitcoin Heist Ransomware Address Dataset} \citep{goldsmith2020analyzing}: This dataset contains Bitcoin transaction features and the respective ransomware labels from 2009 to 2018.
 The goal is to predict the ransomware label.
 We discard the Bitcoin address feature since it is hard to be converted to statistics.

 \textbf{Electricity Prices} \citep{harries1999splice}: This dataset contains electricity price information in Australian New South Wales Electricity Market over around 5 months.
-The task is to predict whether the electricity prices go up or down.
+The task is to predict whether the electricity price goes up or down.

 \textbf{Airlines} \citep{ikonomovska2011learning}: This dataset contains flight departure and arrival information in the USA from 1987 to 2008.
 The task is to predict whether a flight will be delayed or not.